nvcuong/nvcuong.github.io/_pages/about.md

 {% include base_path %}

-I am an Assistant Professor in Statistics in the Department of Mathematical Sciences, Durham University, United Kingdom.
+I am an Assistant Professor in Statistics in the Department of Mathematical Sciences, Durham University.
 I am also a courtesy faculty member in the Institute of Environment, Florida International University, USA.
 My research interests are machine learning, artificial intelligence, and their intersection with statistics.
 See my [publications](https://nvcuong.github.io/publications/){:target="_blank"} for more details of my work.

 **Previous positions:**
 - 2021--2023: Assistant Professor in Computer Science at Florida International University